juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - If we see heavy volume at market open, it validates the breakout point

 *Gap & Go - Open range breakout*
-- If gap and go opens inbetween resistance/suppor levels
+- If gap and go opens in between resistance/support levels
 - Buy first 1m making a new high, set the stop loss at low of the candle, if the 1m candle does not break, switch to 5min ORB
 - Take profit on the first surge, and update stop loss to break even